clj-kondo/clj-kondo/doc/install.md

 ## Manual install

-Pre-built binaries are available for linux and MacOS on the [releases](https://github.com/borkdude/clj-kondo/releases) page.
+Pre-built binaries are available for linux, MacOS and Windows on the [releases](https://github.com/borkdude/clj-kondo/releases) page.